MechanicalRock/mechanicalrock.github.io/_posts/2020-04-08-serverless-express-dashboards.md

 # Conclusion

 In this article we took a look at the last pillar of observability: metrics.
 We discussed various ways metrics are used out in the real world, and how they compare in usage to logging and tracing.
 We then look at ways we can use metrics in AWS, either through in-built metrics provided by the platform, or by defining custom metrics.
-We defined our custom metric in the serverless express up using the CloudWatch embedded logs format through an AWS provided logging library.
+We defined our custom metric in the serverless express app using the CloudWatch embedded logs format through an AWS provided logging library.
 We then viewed this metric in the console, and saw how to set up alarms on it.

 'Everying-on-Fire' becoming 'Business-as-Usual'?
 [Contact Mechanical Rock to Get Help!](https://www.mechanicalrock.io/lets-get-started)